-Advantages Disadvantages Far-side Near- side Minimizes conflicts between right turning vehicles and buses Provides additional right turn capacity by making curb lane available for traffic Minimizes sight distance problems on approaches to intersections Pedestrians cross behind the bus Shorter deceleration distance because bus uses intersection to decelerate Signal behind bus creates gaps for entering traffic Boarding passengers assemble at less crowded area of sidewalk Minimizes interference when traffic is heavy on the far side of the intersection Allows passengers to board and alight while the bus is stopped at a red light Traffic queued behind a in-lane bus stop may block intersection May obscure sight distance for crossing vehicles May increase sight distance problems for crossing pedestrians Can cause double stops, for signal, then immediately for far side stop.
-Double stops are a factor contributing to rear end accidents May cause right turning conflicts with cross traffic Increases conflicts with right turning vehicles May result in stopped buses obscuring curbside traffic control devices and crossing pedestrians May obscure sight distance for cross traffic vehicles stopped to the right of the bus Increases sight distance problems for crossing pedestrians May be difficult for buses to re-enter traffic.
+Advantages Disadvantages Far-side Near- Minimizes conflicts between right turning vehicles and buses Provides additional right turn capacity by making curb lane available for traffic Minimizes sight distance problems on approaches to intersections Pedestrians cross behind the bus Shorter deceleration distance because bus uses intersection to decelerate Signal behind bus creates gaps for entering traffic Boarding passengers assemble at less crowded area of sidewalk Minimizes interference when traffic is Traffic queued behind a in-lane bus stop may block intersection May obscure sight distance for crossing vehicles May increase sight distance problems for crossing pedestrians Can cause double stops, for signal, then immediately for far side stop.
+Double stops are a factor contributing to rear end accidents May cause right turning conflicts with cross traffic Increases conflicts with right turning side Allows passengers to access buses closest to crosswalk Allows passengers to board and alight while the bus is stopped at a red light May result in stopped buses obscuring curbside traffic control devices and crossing pedestrians May obscure sight distance for cross traffic vehicles stopped to the right of the bus Increases sight distance problems for crossing pedestrians May be difficult for buses to re-enter traffic.
 This may cause bus route schedule delays Mid- block Stops located at major passenger generating area Minimizes sight distance problems for vehicles and pedestrians May result in passenger waiting areas experiencing less pedestrian congestion Minimal conflicts with turning traffic Requires additional distance for no-parking restrictions May encourage patrons to cross street at mid-block Increases walking distance for patrons crossing at intersections